$5 Standard Shipping On All Orders, Free Shipping On Orders Over $75*

 1. Start by mixing equal parts vinegar and water.

-1. Use a soft cloth, cotton ball, or paper towel to sparingly apply the solution to the affected area.
+2. Use a soft cloth, cotton ball, or paper towel to sparingly apply the solution to the affected area.

-1. Once the stain appears to be gone, dry the area with a towel.
+3. Once the stain appears to be gone, dry the area with a towel.

 This solution can help to restore the visible condition of minor salt stains.
 That said, leather boots will fare best if you weather-proof them before trotting out onto freshly salted streets.

-What Types of Boots Are Best for Snow?
+What Types Of Boots Are Best For Snow?

 If you live in or frequently visit an area that sees frequent snow and winter weather, a pair of dedicated snow boots may be a wiser investment.
 In comparison to a standard pair of leather boots, snow boots often feature: